 The most prevalent kind of plywood is 3-ply, which is generally between 2 to 3 millimeters in thickness.
 Due to its decorative appearance, it is frequently utilized for indoor applications.

-A type of plywood known as 5-ply, which is typically around 4 millimeters in thickness, is considered to be quite versatile as it can be utilized both indoors and outdoors.
+A type of plywood known as 5-ply, usually around 4 millimeters in thickness, is considered to be quite versatile as it can be utilized both indoors and outdoors.

-However, we do not recommend using this plywood for framing purposes.
+However, I do not recommend using this plywood for framing purposes.

 When plywood has more than seven layers, it is typically called multi-ply.
 It is a robust and sturdy material well-suited for roofing and framing applications.